 Bryanston recognises its responsibility to comply with the Control of Asbestos Regulations 2012.
 Bryanston has an Asbestos Management Plan which is held in the Estates Department.
-The Asbestos Coordinator is the Estates Operations Manager.
+The Asbestos Coordinator is the Head of Estates & Operations.

 3.11.6 Radioactive Materials